Magic: the Gathering

 Fires of Inventionfor the Planeswalker to be useful: you just need to have a very absurd creature to put on the board at a low cost.
 In Standard, Temur Lukka seeks to maintain the Temur Adventures base and pull

 justto play the Eldrazi titan for the lowest possible cost like Sneak & Show and Izzet Breach.
 The great advantage of using Lukka instead of other possibilities is that you don't limit the slots dedicated to the combo so much.
 If you use creatures in your deck and try to keep a curve that allows you to play Emrakul with Lukka consistently.
 In the case of this deck, Mogged has a range of quality creatures on turn 3 that, if sacrificed with Lukka, will reveal Emrakul.
+That way, the deck needs only one copy of the Eldrazi.
+Without further ado, let's dissect the list and see exactly how it works:

 Utopia Sprawlare already a well-known combination for creating extremely explosive turns, but both also serve, together with